ahlesunnatwaljammat/LearnGO/Readme.md

 GOBIN will used when developer run go install

-## Install all go dependencies
-go get -u all //not working

 ##A powerful URL router and dispatcher for golang
 go get -u github.com/gorilla/mux
 <br>